Updated: Jul 27, 2022

 For reasons known only to George Washington, he bought the land next to the site of his first military defeat.
 The first National Road, 1818, ran from Baltimore, Maryland to St. Louis Missouri ran along side this property which includes the Mt.
 Washington Tavern and the Historic Summit Inn.
 Had Washington not died 19 years earlier, he would have made a bomb.

 With our time together, I like to annoy my sisters by challenging them into something they don't want to.
 Marcia, who is afraid of heights, didn't appreciate zip lining in Vermont.
-Phyl, who is claustrophobic was not pleased with exploring slate mines in Wales.
-But they do do these things and I am very proud.
+Phyl, who is claustrophobic, was not pleased with exploring slate mines in Wales.
+But my sisters eventually do these things, and I am very proud.

 Laurel Caverns is a large natural calcareous sandstone cave located not far from Farmington.
-The passage ceilings in its three mile labyrinth are between ten and 20 feet high with some as high as 50 feet.
-The average width of the passages are over twelve feet.
-This makes it the largest cave in Pennsylvania and the largest sandstone cave in the world.
+The passage ceilings in its three mile labyrinth are between 10-20 feet high with some as high as 50 feet.
+The average width of the passages are over twelve feet, and is the largest cave in Pennsylvania and the largest sandstone cave in the world.
 The cave and the 435 acres of geological preserve it lays beneath, are privately owned by the Cale family.

 There are three tours on offer: